canonical/kafka-operator/docs/reference/release-notes/revision-195-149.md

 Contents of the Charmed Apache Kafka and Charmed Apache ZooKeeper include:

 * Charmed Apache ZooKeeper is based on the [charmed-zookeeper snap](https://snapcraft.io/charmed-zookeeper) of the `3/stable` channel (Ubuntu LTS “22.04” - core22-based) that ships the Apache ZooKeeper [3.8.4-ubuntu0](https://launchpad.net/zookeeper-releases/3.x/3.8.4-ubuntu0), built and supported by Canonical
-* Charmed Apache Kafka is based on the [{spellexception}`charmed-kafka` snap](https://snapcraft.io/charmed-kafka) of the `3/stable` channel (Ubuntu LTS “22.04” - core22-based) that ships the Apache Kafka [3.6.1-ubuntu0](https://launchpad.net/kafka-releases/3.x/3.6.1-ubuntu0), built and supported by Canonical
+* Charmed Apache Kafka is based on the [`charmed-kafka` snap](https://snapcraft.io/charmed-kafka) of the `3/stable` channel (Ubuntu LTS “22.04” - core22-based) that ships the Apache Kafka [3.6.1-ubuntu0](https://launchpad.net/kafka-releases/3.x/3.6.1-ubuntu0), built and supported by Canonical
 * Principal charms support the latest LTS series “22.04” only.

 More information about the artefacts are provided by the following table: